kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 - Opentelemetry Collector version 0.60.0 deployed by the Kyma Telemetry Controller with following configuration:
   - 1GiB Memory
   - 1 CPU
-  - Memory hard limit configured 75% of total memory, memory spike limit configured to the 10% of total available memory.
+  - Memory hard limit configured to 75% of total memory and memory spike limit configured to the 10% of total available memory
-  - Retry backoff limit 30 seconds and maximum retry time to 300 seconds.
+  - Retry backoff limit 30 seconds and maximum retry time to 300 seconds
-  - Bath size 512 spans per batch, maximum batch queue size 512 batches.
+  - Batch size 512 spans per batch and maximum batch queue size 512 batches

 ## Observations

 ### Resource Usage

-Purpose of this test is observing collector behaviour under high load, resource consumption, and out of memory situation.
-Test was running over 12 hours with constant load generation.
+The purpose of this test is observing collector behaviour under high load, resource consumption, and out-of-memory (OOM) situation.
+The test was running over 12 hours with constant load generation.

 | ![CPU Utilization](assets/cpu_usage_long.png) |
 | :--: |